New Supportive Housing

 The new supportive housing will include various amenities and services, such as:

 - Supports on-site to ensure people can achieve and maintain housing stability

 - Life-skills training

 - Access to health services

-Learn more about the Province's Rapid Response to Homelessness.
+Learn more about the Federal Government’s Rapid Housing Initiative.